MinePRL vs PearlHash — the 2026 fee showdown (4.4% vs 10%)

 Bottom line

-MinePRL wins this match-up on economics for almost everyone: less than half the fee and no payout minimum versus PearlHash's 10% / ~100 PRL.
-PearlHash is a niche fit for large, sustained miners only.
+MinePRL wins this match-up on economics for almost everyone: less than half the fee (4.4% vs 10%) and no payout minimum.
+PearlHash's old downside — a steep ~100 PRL minimum — is gone (now ~1 PRL), so it's no longer a "large miners only" pool; it's simply the pricier option on fee.
+Pick it only if it's clearly out-producing blocks the week you mine.
 Confirm live hashrate and on-chain-verified 24h blocks on /pools before you commit.